 - Monitors are now paid for a minimum of six (6) hours.
 This change ensures a wider availability of park personnel to monitor complex film shoots.
-In addition, to put them on a par with other state agencies, the mileage rate for park vehicles used by park personnel on film shoots will be raised to \$.76/mile. - The number of monitors required will depend on the size of your cast and crew.
-Less than 50 will require one monitor.
-50-89 will require two, and 90 or more may require three.
-Additional monitors may be assigned as required due to size, complexity of the shoot, locations to be used, special effects, fire conditions, or other hazards or complexities. - Many simple shoots do not require a monitor. - If a monitor has been booked and the production then reduces the hours the monitor is needed, the monitor has the right to withdraw.
-Should that occur, there is no guarantee that another monitor will be available. - Depending on availability and the scope of your activities, monitors assigned to your shoot may be rangers/peace officers, maintenance or administration personnel, park aides, lifeguards, or interpreters.
-(The rates for each are listed at: http://film.ca.gov/state-permits/permit-monitor-fees/.) - Depending on your location and the scope of your activities, monitors may stay with the shooting company all day or may just do spot checks. - Monitors are paid portal to portal, generally adding one hour for travel time.
+The mileage rate for park vehicles used by park personnel on film shoots is \$0.76/mile. - The number of monitors required will depend on the size of the cast and crew.
+Less than 50 will require one (1) monitor.
+51-89 will require two, and more than 90 may require three.
+Additional monitors may be assigned as required due to size, complexity of the shoot, locations to be used, special effects, fire conditions or other hazards and/or complexities. - Many simple shoots do not require a monitor. - If a monitor has been booked, and the production then reduces the hours the monitor is needed, the monitor has the right to withdraw.
+Should that occur, there is no guarantee that another monitor will be available. - Depending on availability and the scope of your activities, monitors assigned to your shoot may be rangers/peace officers, maintenance or administration personnel, park aides, lifeguards or interpreters.
+(The rates for each are listed at: https://film.ca.gov/state-permits/permit-monitor-fees/. - Depending on your location and the scope of your activities, monitors may stay with the shooting company all day or may just do spot checks. - Monitors are paid portal to portal, generally adding one hour for travel time.